Xyrohh/website-docs/en/rules.md

 #### _Any violation of the rules in this section will result in a **restriction or ban, temporary or permanent**, depending on the gravity._

-1. All hacks other than Replay and Auto bots are allowed.
+1. Unfair hacks such as Score Multipliers, Spinbots, Autobots, Replay editors are currently not allowed on Kawata, please refer to cheating rules!

 2. Shared or boosted accounts are NOT allowed.